marenz2569/2025-sapphire-rapids-ee/README.md

 Set the environment variables as described in the above section.

 # References
-This is the code-support package for the following thesis.
+This is the code-support package for the following paper.
-Please cite the thesis if you use parts of this repository for scientic work.
+Please cite the paper if you use parts of this repository for scientic work.

 Markus Schmidl: An Analysis of the Intel Sapphire Rapids Architecture's Energy Efficiency Features (2025),
 DOI: